La Matanza: Political effects

-Following the mass killings, Hernández Martínez solidified his rule when the legislature confirmed his presidency in 1932.
+Following the mass killings, Martínez solidified his rule when the legislature confirmed his presidency in 1932.
 He also sought to legitimize his rule via presidential elections in 1935, 1939, and 1944, in which he was the only candidate.
 He exercised control of the country through force via the army and through friendly relations with the country's landowners and elites.
-Hernández Martínez was the country's longest serving president, serving from 1931 to 1944 when he resigned following an attempted coup and a series of mass protests against his government.
+Martínez was the country's longest serving president, serving from 1931 to 1944 when he resigned following an attempted coup and a series of mass protests against his government.

-Hernández Martínez's government was not recognized by the United States after it came to power in 1931 due to the 1923 Central American Treaty of Peace and Amity which mandates its signatories shall not recognize any government which came to power via a coup d'état.
-Mauricio de la Selva, a Salvadoran poet and communist writer, theorized that Hernández Martínez crushed the rebellion with such violence as to appear to the United States as a "champion of anti-communism".
-The United States did eventually recognize Hernández Martínez's regime on 26 January 1934, not because of his government's anti-communist ideology, but because the United States perceived his government as bringing stability to the country.
+Martínez's government was not recognized by the United States after it came to power in 1931 due to the 1923 Central American Treaty of Peace and Amity which mandates its signatories shall not recognize any government which came to power via a coup d'état.
+Mauricio de la Selva, a Salvadoran poet and communist writer, theorized that Martínez crushed the rebellion with such violence as to appear to the United States as a "champion of anti-communism".
+The United States did eventually recognize Martínez's regime on 26 January 1934, not because of his government's anti-communist ideology, but because the United States perceived his government as bringing stability to the country.

 The FMLN was named after Farabundo Martí, one of the rebellion's leaders.

 Most of the surviving leaders of the Communist Party of El Salvador fled the country, primarily to Honduras and Costa Rica.
-The communist party itself was not banned, and it remained active in El Salvador throughout Hernández Martínez's presidency.
-The party even supported the mass protests which led to Hernández Martínez's resignation in 1944.
+The communist party itself was not banned, and it remained active in El Salvador throughout Martínez's presidency.
+The party even supported the mass protests which led to Martínez's resignation in 1944.
 In 1980, various left-wing militia groups of the Salvadoran Civil War joined forces and formed the Farabundo Martí National Liberation Front (FMLN), named after Martí.
 The FMLN continues to exist as one of El Salvador's major political parties.